 Sometimes, you might prefer red, yellow or orange varieties.
-These varieties are just left on the vine longer to color.
+These varieties are just left on the vine longer to mature.
 They start out green, but you’ll notice they have a thinner feel.
 Once they color, the peppers thicken and you can go ahead and pick them.